dataminer-site/dataminer-site.github.io/docs/extensions/overview.md

 ## Installing More Extensions

-To make an extension that is not built-in available in DuckDB, two steps need to happen:
+To make an extension that is not built-in available in DataMiner, two steps need to happen:

 1. **Extension installation** is the process of downloading the extension binary and verifying its metadata.
 During installation, DataMiner stores the downloaded extension and some metadata in a local directory.
 From this directory DataMiner can then load the Extension whenever